-The College generated a surplus before other gains and losses of £78k (2020: surplus of £529k).
-The performance in 2021 is not comparable to the prior year due to the impact of the Covid-19 pandemic.
-Whilst the College suffered cost increases in some areas, including safety equipment and digital support to staff and learners, there were cost savings in student transport which offset these costs.
-The College accessed the Coronavirus Job Retention Scheme government support for staff costs.
+The College generated a deficit before other gains and losses of (£229k) (2021: surplus of £78k).
+The performance in 2022 is not comparable to the prior year due to the impact of the Covid-19 pandemic.
+In 2021, whilst the College suffered cost increases in some areas, including safety equipment and digital support to staff and learners, there were cost savings in student transport which offset these costs.
+In 2022, the College faced greater than anticipated staffing costs due to the ongoing impact of the pandemic, plus cost increases post pandemic and rising inflation.

-The actuarial gain in respect of the LGPS pension scheme has had a significant impact on the balance sheet, resulting in a total comprehensive surplus for the year of $\pm 11,419k$ (2020: loss of $\pm 21,013k$).
+The actuarial gain in respect of the LGPS pension scheme has had a significant impact on the balance sheet, resulting in a total comprehensive surplus for the year of £29,520k (2021: surplus of $\pm$ 11,419k).

 The College has not taken out any additional bank loans in the year.
-At the balance sheet date, the College held net current assets of $\pm 5,356$ k and net assets of $\pm 1,000$ k, which includes a defined benefit pension liability of $\pm 34,317$ k (2020: $\pm 43,517$ k).
+At the balance sheet date, the College held net current assets of £4,479k and net assets of £30,525k, which includes a defined benefit pension liability of £7,331k (2021: £34,317k).